MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog.md

 The Center of Excellence (CoE) Starter Kit will work without this flow, but the usage information (app launches, unique users) in the Power BI dashboard will be blank.

-There are two options for connecting to the audit log: one uses basic authentication (username and password) and one uses an Azure AD<!--note from editor: To be consistent.--> app registration to establish an identity for your app and allow access to the APIs.
+There are two options for connecting to the audit log: one uses basic authentication (username and password) and one uses an Azure AD app registration to establish an identity for your app and allow access to the APIs.
 If your admin account is protected by multifactor authentication, you'll need to connect by using Azure App Registration.

 ## Before you use the audit log connector